 The Code of Conduct addresses conduct that is particularly important to proper dealings with the people and entities with whom we interact, but reflects only a part of our commitment.
 From time to time we may adopt additional policies or procedures with which our personnel are expected to comply, if applicable to them.
+For example, governing law, labor contracts and the application of specific policies can vary around the world.
+You should be sure to read both this Code of Conduct and any separate appendix that is specific for your country or region.
+If local law or labor contracts conflict with a Company policy, then the local law and labor contracts take priority over the Company policy.
+Otherwise, local policies and practices must conform to the Company’s global policies.
+If you are unsure of the policy to follow, please consult your supervisor or the Compliance Officer.
 Where there is no stated guideline in the Code of Conduct or otherwise, it is the responsibility of each employee to apply common sense, together with his or her own highest personal ethical standards, in making business decisions.

 By working at the Company, you agree to comply with the Code of Conduct, and to revisit and review it regularly and whenever we notify you of any material updates.
 If you don’t agree to comply, please let us know immediately.
 Violations of the Code of Conduct will not be tolerated.
 Any employee who violates the standards in the Code of Conduct may be subject to disciplinary action.
 You should not hesitate to ask questions about whether any conduct may violate the Code of Conduct, voice concerns or clarify gray areas.
 Section 12 below details the compliance resources available to you.